someonesdad1/hobbyutil/project_list.rst

 =========

 | `util/asc.py <util/asc.py>`_ (6)
 |   Python script to print out an ASCII character table in decimal, hex, or octal.
+Useful at a command line to see your terminal's encoding.
 | `util/bd.c <util/bd.c>`_ (21)
 |   Performs a comparison between binary files; differences are printed in hex dump format.
 | `util/bgrep.py <util/bgrep.py>`_ (6)